maxxu05/pulseppg/README.md

 PLEASE NOTE THAT PulsePPG was pre-trained with 4-minute-long data inputs BUT you can pre-train with any time length inputs (i.e. 30 seconds).
 This is because we use a temporal pooling mechanism that collapses the time dimension.

-After setting up the `data_folder`, to retrain, simply run
+After setting up the new `data_folder`, to retrain, simply run

     python run_exp.py --config motifdist --retrain
     python run_exp.py --config pulseppg --retrain